 Columbia River Salmon fishing is without a question the biggest angling attraction on the Columbia River.
 Thousands of angling days are spent targeting the 5 runs of Salmon that call the Columbia River home.
-Three runs of Chinook Salmon, a run of Sockeye and a run of Coho/Silver Salmon provide anglers with plenty of Salmon fishing action throughout the calendar year.
-Seasons for these fisheries are typically agreed upon in January, but because of still healthy stocks, seasons remain fairly predictable.
+Three runs of Chinook Salmon, a run of Sockeye and a run of Coho/Silver Salmon provide anglers with plenty of Salmon fishing action throughout much of the calendar year.
+Seasons for these fisheries are typically agreed upon by ODFW in January, but because of still healthy stocks, seasons remain fairly predictable.

 For more on my guided Spring Salmon trips, visit my Columbia River Spring Chinook Salmon Fishing page.

 You might also check out my Spring Chinook Salmon fishing opportunities on Oregon’s Willamette River.
-When the Columbia River closes, this is where we fish.

 To learn more about the Fall Chinook and Coho fishing around Astoria and Ilwaco, visit my Buoy 10 Salmon Fishing page.